 The State of Wisconsin has had a different, Progressive philosophy towards funding its libraries.
 In short, every resident is entitled to a card.
 If you don't live within a district, you might wind up with two or more cards!

-However, times are tight as I make the 2011 revision.
+However, times are still tight as I make the 2014 revision.
 Your local library may be open fewer than 40 hours per week, and may not even be open every weekday.

 Paper mill barons are among the early philanthropists that funded the first Wisconsin public libraries.
 Therefore, many of the non-Carnegie libraries appear in the Wisconsin River or Fox River valleys.

-(R) Beautiful interior view.
+(R) Beautiful interior view by Souvenir Post Card, showing a reference desk, oak furniture, marble columns, and gasoliers.
 This was a totally irresistible card.

 |The Williams Free Library, designed by Walter Holbrook, was built in 1890 and remodeled in the 1950s.
 The postcards make the building look menacing, but it doesn't look that way at all in person.
 Even though it now serves as a museum, the building is maintained well, although the railroad car to its east is a little jarring.|